google/gvisor/content/docs/architecture_guide/security.md

  1. Passing crafted, malicious arguments, structures or packets.
  1. Racing with multiple threads in order to hit specific code paths.

-For example, for the “Dirty Cow” privilege escalation bug (CVE-2016-5195), an application would open a specific file in proc or use a specific ptrace system call, and use multiple threads in order to trigger a race condition when touching a fresh page of memory.
+For example, for the [Dirty Cow][dirtycow] privilege escalation bug, an application would open a specific file in proc or use a specific `ptrace` system call, and use multiple threads in order to trigger a race condition when touching a fresh page of memory.
 The attacker then gains control over a page of memory belonging to the system.
 With additional privileges or access to